ebiggers/libdeflate/README.md

 use this library are also provided:

-* gzip (or gunzip), a program which mostly behaves like the standard equivalent, except that it does not yet support reading from standard input and does not yet support very large files
+* gzip (or gunzip), a program which mostly behaves like the standard equivalent, except that it does not yet have good streaming support and therefore does not yet support very large files
 * benchmark, a program for benchmarking in-memory compression and decompression